And Why You Might Want To

 - Unauthorized users can be added to groups secretly.

 These flaws can become large issues quickly as someone can add a person to a group who is there to cause problems.
 The troublemaker can’t be removed and a new group has to be started without them.
-The new group won’t have the previous messages and you’re likely to lose people due to the inconvenience.
-I can’t blame people for deleting Signal for issues like this.
+The new group won’t have the previous messages and you’re likely to lose people in the switch over.

 First, you have to know the difference between uninstalling Signal from your phone and deregistering Signal in order to truly delete it:

-- Uninstalling Signal is when you delete the icon from your phone.
-This is done by either holding your finger down on it until the ‘x’ appears in the top right of the icons and you can push it to uninstall, or by going into your Settings and deleting it from there.
+- Uninstalling Signal is when you delete the app from your phone.
+This is done by either holding your finger down on it until the ‘x’ appears in the top right of the icons and you can tap Delete, or by going into your Settings and deleting it from there (depending on your OS).

 - Deregistering your Signal app is what will actually delete all your account data and delete the registration between your existing account and your phone number.